 I undertake HSE Commercial Diving Medicals, OGUK, HGV, Windfarm and all Aviation medical from this address.

-***When trying to book an appointment it is useful to say where you would like it and what would be your best time: Days/Evening etc.
+***When trying to book an appointment it is useful to say where you would like it and what day is best.

 Please note I ONLY book Cranswick - Immingham should go through OHS.***

 I undertake all types of medicals at this address.
 They are booked through OH Services on 01469 571030.
 (I do not book appointments from this address directly)

 Please bring some form of photo ID to every medical.
 This is required and I might not be able to proceed with the medical unless I see some form of Photo ID: Photo Driving Licence, Passport are the best.

 What 3 words: